invkrh/personal-blog/content/note/elasticsearch.md

 **Notes:**
 when we search on a full-text field, we need to pass the query string through the same analysis process, to ensure that we are searching for terms in the same form as those that exist in the index.

+### fielddata

+Loading fielddata is an expensive process so, once it has been loaded, it remains in memory for the lifetime of the segment.

+This data structure is built on demand the **first time** that a field is used for aggregations, sorting, or is accessed in a script.
+It is built by reading the entire inverted index for each segment from disk, inverting the term ↔︎ document relationship, and storing the result in memory, in the JVM heap.

+### doc_values

+Doc values are the on-disk data structure, built at document index time, which makes this data access pattern possible.
+They store the same values as the _source but in a column-oriented fashion that is way more efficient for sorting and aggregations.
+Doc values are supported on almost all field types, with the notable exception of analyzed string fields.

+All fields which support doc values have them enabled by default.
+If you are sure that you don’t need to sort or aggregate on a field, or access the field value from a script, you can disable doc values in order to save disk space:

 ## Things to remember

 the biggest difference is between fields that represent exact values (which can include string fields) and fields that represent full text.
 This distinction is really important—it’s the thing that separates a search engine from all other databases.